hexakinetica/RDT-core/README.md

 The software is provided "as is" without any guarantee of accuracy, completeness, or fitness for any particular purpose.
 If you are the copyright holder or believe any material posted violates your rights, please contact us to request removal.

-### License
+### Open Source License (GPL v3)
-This project is licensed under the MIT License.
+This project is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation**, either version 3 of the License.

-You are free to:
+**What this means:**
-Use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software Under the following terms:
+*   ✅ You can use this software for personal projects, education, and research.
-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+*   ✅ You can modify the code and distribute it.
-The software is provided "as is", without warranty of any kind, express or implied.
+*   ⚠️ **Condition:** If you distribute this software (or a modified version of it), you **must open-source your code** under the same GPL v3 license.

-For more information, see the full license text: https://opensource.org/licenses/MIT
+See the [LICENSE](LICENSE) file for the full text.